 - Heating system

 Dishwasher, food waste disposer, range, oven, vent hood, microwave, trash compactor, bathroom vents, doorbells, garage door openers, dryer vents

-Sprinklers, pools, hot tubs, outbuildings, gas supply system, outdoor cooking equipment, water wells, septic systems, whole house vacuum systems, other built-in appliances.
+Sprinklers, pools, hot tubs, outbuildings, outdoor cooking equipment, water wells, septic systems, whole house vacuum systems, other built-in appliances.